 Ask yourself, are customers receiving the information that they want and need?

 Step #2: Plan your lead nurturing path with a focus on progression

 The goal of lead nurturing is to help progress leads from initial interest toward purchase intent.
 It’s about progression.
+It’s a journey.

 It’s worth noting:

 - The sales messaging employed and the frequency of touches will depend on the solutions you sell and the prospect’s buying cycle.

 - It would help if you created different lead nurturing tracks based on demographic criteria, such as size, industry, role in the buying process, and more.